CobraHead® Long Handle Weeder and Cultivator: Product Review

 Where to Buy

-The tool is available from many retail garden centers and hardware stores throughout the U.S. It also ships from Amazon for $54.95 plus $6.49 shipping (for example, see the CobraHead Long Handle (54″)) .
+The tool is available from many retail garden centers and hardware stores throughout the U.S. It also ships from Amazon with the price depending on the length (less for the 48″ version than for the 54″ handle – for example, see the CobraHead Long Handle (54″)).
 Other online sources often charge $59.95 plus shipping.
 So, it pays to check around before ordering.
 There are retail stores in Australia and coming soon to England.